British Rail Class 165: Class 165/1

 Thirty-seven Class 165/1 Networker trains were built in 1992 for the Thames line subdivision of Network SouthEast, numbered 165101–137.
 Like the Chiltern units, both 2-car and 3-car variants were built.
 Units 165101-117 were delivered as 3-car units, followed by the 2-car units 165118–137.
-They are re-geared and fitted with bogie yaw dampers to allow a top speed of 90 mph, more suitable for mainline use.
+They are regeared and fitted with bogie yaw dampers to allow a top speed of 90 mph, more suitable for mainline use.

 Each unit was formed of two outer driving motors, with an additional intermediate motor in the 3-car units.
 The technical description of the formation is DMOCL+MOS+DMOS.
 Although still listed on the vehicle data sheets at DMCL vehicles, the first-class area has been removed from 2-car 165s operated by GWR.
 As such these vehicles are now technically DMOSL vehicles.
-The 3-car units were similarly de-classified, but the first-class accommodation has now been re-instated on these.
+The 3-car units were similarly declassified, but the first-class accommodation has now been reinstated on these.
 Individual carriages are numbered as follows: